 The time is now for low input, high quality German E wheats

-German E winter wheats offering high gluten, high quality and strong disease resistance are gaining traction with UK growers.
+German E winter wheats are gaining traction as they are offering high gluten, high quality and strong disease resistance.

 The UK imports more than 675,000 tonnes annually of strong wheat with high gluten quality for breadmaking (Germany, Canada, USA), yet more UK farmers are turning to E wheats due to agronomic and market benefits.

 George Mason from Heygates millers is clear that the demand for UK grown milling wheats is increasing.
 “We are committed to using the maximum amount of homegrown wheat wherever possible however for some of our flour we require wheat with specific characteristics or functionality that we cannot achieve with traditional grains.”

 George explains that, seed-supplied by Cope Seeds, this variety has established itself onto UK farms, giving growers a premium over group one milling wheat.
 “We have identified that Nelson grown to 14% protein brings us quality and functionality that will displace imported wheat.
 Through baking, we found Nelson showed a white crumb, no evidence of weakness and produced loaves of good volume.
 By offering a buy-back contract that incentivises growers, the combination of an additional quality premium and the benefits of the variety on-farm, we are finding the variety very popular.”

 Oxfordshire-based independent agronomist, Geoffrey Hawes, thinks the benefits of Nelson need to be more widely understood.
 “Since Nelson was introduced into commercial trials in the UK in 2014 it’s been the cleanest variety I’ve dealt with.